 I really like 2011-style guns and I personally have two Staccato C2s, an older STI Tac-Lite 4.0 with a compact grip module, and a Bul Armory SAS II Ultralight as carry guns.

-I have always wanted to acquire the rare Staccato P 4.15" 2011 that came out in 2019 that was only produced for one year and then replaced with a 4.4" version.
+I have always wanted to acquire the rare STI Staccato P 4.15" 2011 that came out in 2019 that was only produced for one year and then replaced with a 4.4" version.
 The 4.15" version is very appealing to me aesthetically compared to the newer 4.4" version because of it's full-length dust cover (I am a sucker for a FLDC).
-The original 4.15" Staccato P was basically an updated version of the discontinued STI Tactical 4.0 with a steel frame, which was also an awesome gun.
-I can occasionally find a used Staccato P 4.15" or even an older STI Tactical 4.0 for sale, but since they are now so rare and sought after they typically cost about $3000 to $3500 for the iron sight versions and about $3500 to $4000 for the optics-ready versions of the guns, which is about $1000 to $1500 more than what they cost when they were available new.
-If I was willing to consider that price range, I would just buy a new Atlas Nyx or a Nighthawk TRS Commander.
+The 2019 STI Staccato P was basically an updated version of the discontinued STI Tactical 4.0, which was also an awesome gun.
+I can occasionally find a used 2019 STI Staccato P or even an older STI Tactical 4.0 for sale, but since they are now so rare and sought-after they typically cost around $1000 to $1500 more than what they cost when they were available new.

 My plan for a new compact steel frame 2011 carry gun is to install an extra Staccato C2 compact grip module that I have already purchased and textured at RFV Tactical, and carry it and shoot it at matches on a regular basis without worrying about wearing it out prematurely (again...
 I know that is just a mental thing for me).
-I would just install the C2 grip on my Bul Armory SAS II Tac Commander, but the compact Bul magazines won't work in the slightly longer Staccato C2 grip module and Staccato magazines are not compatible with the Bul SAS II without major modifications to it's metal frame.
+I would just install the C2 grip on my Bul Armory Tac Commander, but the compact Bul magazines won't work in the slightly longer Staccato C2 grip module and Staccato magazines are not compatible with Bul Armory double stack 1911s without major modifications to their metal frames.

 The Staccato C2 grip module installation was fairly simple.
 I just had to file the bottom corners of the frame a little bit to allow the newer grip module to slide on just like you would have to do with any older STI 2011 frame in order to install a Gen2 grip.